SoftInstigate/restheart-website/features.md

                 <div class="bs-callout bs-callout-info">
-                    Plugins make RESTHeart a complete development platform, with out-of-the-box RESTful data persistence API and an extension mechanism which implements custom business logic in Java.
+                    Plugins make RESTHeart a complete development platform, with out-of-the-box RESTful data persistence API and an extension mechanism that implements custom business logic in Java.
                 </div>
                 <div>
                     Creating a plugin is as simple as implementing a Java interface and copying the resulting JAR file in the <i>plugins</i> directory